AriFordsham/GHCWiki/building.md

 - [Making GHC's source code searchable with Hoogle](building/hoogle)

-More detailed information about using the build system
+More detailed information about using the build system:

 - [Using the build system](building/using)
 - [Standard targets](building/standard-targets)